hubudata/OVERTAKE_data/ReadMe.md

 In each csv file, there are **29 columns** and many number of **rows**, and a row of data are sampled within one single **frame**.
 The first 2 columns is the episode and frame indices.
 That is, frames sampled in the same episode have a same episode index, and every epiode in the same difficulty of dataset has a unique episode index.
 Note that episodes may contain different number of frames.

-The other 27 columns is the vehicles' kinematic and command data, and can be further divided into four part.
+The other 27 columns are the vehicles' kinematic and command data, and can be further divided into four part.
 The first and second part denotes the X- and Y-Axis **coordinates and speed values** of ego-vehicle and other sorrounding vehicles.
 The third part three columns of data stands for the **accelerator**, **braking** values and the **steering** angle of the ego-vehicle.
 Finally, the last part contains **distances** from the center of ego-vehicle to the left and right lane lines of the current lane and the road boundaries, respectively.

 All data columns and their detailed meanings are listed below.